LucyPill/MechaCar_Statistica_Analysis/README.md

 * A p-value of 0.04168 reject the null hypothesis/there is a statistical difference between the psi of lot3 mean of 1496.14 and the population mean 1500 psi.

 ![t-test_lot3_del3.png](https://github.com/LucyPill/MechaCar_Statistica_Analysis/blob/main/Images/t-test_lot3_del3.png)

+## Deliverable 4: Design a Study Comparing the MechaCar to the Competition